What are ocarinas capable of?

 Closing

 People often consider instruments as having built-in capabilities.
 For example, the recorder is typically dismissed as a child's instrument, whereas the violin and piano are considered 'real' instruments to which skilled musicians will aspire.
-If you take the time to examine this assumption, however, you will see that it is flawed.
+However, if you take the time to examine this assumption, you will see that it is flawed.
 The recorder, violin, and piano are all inanimate objects.
 All they can do by themselves is gather dust.

 Visually simple instruments often hide their potential underneath their appearances, and the ocarina is no exception.
 If you explore its potential, you'll find that the ocarina is more capable than you think.